West Valley man charged with vehicular homicide in crash that killed three

 Two passengers in the Galant — Steve Bueno, 19, and Kiona Whitefoot, 20 — were killed in the crash, along with Mason Euteneler, 23, who was a passenger in Funkhouser’s Ford Escort.

-The Galant’s driver, Kisha Whitefoot, 23, of Wapato, was treated and released from Yakima Valley Memorial Hospital while her 5-year-old daughter was taken to Harborview Medical Center, according to police.
+The Galant’s driver, Kisha Whitefoot, 23, of Wapato, was treated and released from Yakima Valley Memorial Hospital while her 5-year-old daughter was taken to Harborview Medical Center in Seattle, police reported.

 Police said they could smell alcohol when they walked up to Funkhouser’s vehicle and found beer cans inside, including one embedded in the driver’s side airbag, court documents said.